Generic Name: Bleomycin sulfate

 Dosage Form: injection, powder, lyophilized, for solution

-It is recommended that Bleomycin for Injection USP be administered under the supervision of a qualified physician experienced in the use of cancer chemotherapeutic agents.
+It is recommended that Bleomycin for injection be administered under the supervision of a qualified physician experienced in the use of cancer chemotherapeutic agents.
 Appropriate management of therapy and complications is possible only when adequate diagnostic and treatment facilities are readily available.

 Pulmonary fibrosis is the most severe toxicity associated with Bleomycin.
 The most frequent presentation is pneumonitis occasionally progressing to pulmonary fibrosis.
 Its occurrence is higher in elderly patients and in those receiving greater than 400 units total dose, but pulmonary toxicity has been observed in young patients and those treated with low doses.